 Can you bet on red and black at the same time?

 Yes, you can bet on both red and black at the same time.
 Most would advise against this though, as the bets effectively cancel each other out.
 The green pocket is also in play meaning there’s a chance you’d lose on both bets regardless.

 How can I increase my chances of winning roulette?

 For a better chance of winning, stick to outside bets.
 Though they payout less, outside bets have far better odds of winning than inside bets.

-How do you place a bet?
+How do you place a roulette bet?

 In online roulette, you place a bet simply by clicking the relevant part of the roulette board, after selecting your bet amount.
 You can take as much time as you need.
-In a real casino, you would do the same but by physically placing chips on the board with a croupier present.
+In a real casino, you would do the same by physically placing chips on the board with a croupier present.
 The croupier tells the table when betting is over and then spins the wheel.

 Why is a French roulette table red?